al4th/2024PV/README.md

 # 2024PV
 Materials for 2024 promotional videos.
 All the SVG files here are created by Colin M.L.
-Burnett[https://en.wikipedia.org/wiki/User:Cburnett] and is licensed under GPLv2+.
+Burnett[https://en.wikipedia.org/wiki/User:Cburnett].